DevOpsBootcamp/website/source/operating-systems.rst

     operating systems.
 It's a big leap from this lesson, but great if you're interested in learning the nitty-gritty.

-    `Operating Systems Design and Implementation`_ by Andrew S. Tenenbaum is a classsic in the world of OS Development.
+    `Operating Systems Design and Implementation`_ by Andrew S. Tanenbaum is a classsic in the world of OS Development.
 It's also a big leap, but can teach you more about how Operating Systems work than you ever thought there was to know.